Dennis-Maigua/DS-Load-Balancer/README.md

 # Assumptions

-1. You are running Linux Ubuntu version 20.04 or above on a host/virtual machine.
+1. You are running Linux Ubuntu version 20.04 or above on a host or virtual machine.

-2. You have installed python3, pip, and pytest libraries.
-Use the following commands to install:
+2. You have installed python3, pip, and pytest libraries using the following commands:

    ```
    $ sudo apt-get update